percona/everest-doc/docs/install/install_everest_helm_charts.md

 ## Install Percona Everest and deploy database namespaces

-Here are the steps to install Percona Everest and deploy additional namespaces:
+Here are the steps to install Percona Everest and deploy additional database namespaces:
 {.power-number}

 1. Add the Percona Helm repository: